YF0224/GameFactory-3A/agent_skills/code_gen/mechanic/game_generation.md

 - Treat task inputs, descriptors, Skills, Prompts, Engine Context, Examples, and finalized upstream artifacts as read-only.
 - Use only public APIs documented by the selected Engine API.
+- For media integration, use the canonical `media_director` /
+  `A3GameMediaDirector` naming contract and keep native file naming conventions; do not create parallel `MediaManager` or `CutsceneManager` surfaces.
 - Do not import, copy, or modify adapter internals; invent asset paths; bypass descriptors; inherit Example gameplay classes; copy Example gameplay; or depend on Example plugins at runtime.